lambertsbennett/Operationalizing-ML-with-Azure/README.md

 4) I checked that the REST endpoint was active and submitted a job using an HTTP request.
 I then checked that the job was running as expected.
 ![piplin](/images/running-pipeline2.png)

+### Future Work/Improvements
+Although the model that this project yielded was decently accurate (≈92%), a future run of the AutoML process could be longer, allowing greater exploration of model and normalization scheme combinations.
+Furthermore, it would be interesting to enable deep learning and see if neural networks would perform any better for this classification task.
+A interesting addition to this project would be automating model updates, either using cron jobs or other triggering events, such as new data upload to run the AutoML process over again.